Great Zimbabwe: Political implications

+Local perspectives

+Local narratives, despite each clan claiming the site of Great Zimbabwe, are very similar in lamenting both the European antiquarians and the professional archaeologists for desecrating and appropriating a sacred site.
+They hold the government responsible for the "silence" and "closure" of Great Zimbabwe due to their refusal to "acknowledge the ownership and control of the site by the ancestors and Mwari".

-The Great Zimbabwe University
+Great Zimbabwe University

 In the early 21st century, the government of Zimbabwe endorsed the creation of a university in the vicinity of the ruins.
 This university is an arts and culture based university which draws from the rich history of the monuments.
 The university main site is near the monuments with other campuses in the City centre and Mashava.
 The campuses include Herbet Chitepo Law School, Robert Mugabe School of Education, Gary Magadzire School of Agriculture and Natural Science, Simon Muzenda School of Arts, and Munhumutapa School of Commerce.